Lord Protector of Pyrenees Mountain Dogs

 I have been granted certain rights, including but not limited to:

-Bestowing titles to followers and fellow rescuers who prove their worthiness
+Bestowing titles to followers and fellow rescuers who have proven their worthiness

 so far, this list includes